VermouthChow/Backlog/README.md

 ## introduce

-This is a simple tasks flow systems, you can register account, mark your tasks and tracking process.
+This is a simple tasks flow systems, you can register account, record your tasks and track process.

 ## info

 * Ruby version:  2.6.4

 * Rails version:  5.1.7

 * Database:  postgresql 10.10

 * Development environment:  Ubuntu 18.04.1

 ## start